-UK Central Government has significant influence over the general operations of the Council - it is responsible for providing the statutory framework, within which the Council operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties (e.g. Council Tax Bills and Housing Benefits).
-Grants received from government departments are set out in the Expenditure and Income Analysed by Nature (note 8).
-Grant receipts outstanding at 31 March 2017 are shown in Note 35.
+UK Central Government has significant influence over the general operations of the Council - it is responsible for providing the statutory framework, within which the Council operates, provides funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties (e.g. Council Tax Bills and Housing Benefits).
+Grants received from government departments are set out in the Expenditure and Income Analysed by Nature (Note 8).
+Grant receipts outstanding at 31 March 2018 are shown in Note 35.